min2ha/ukwa-site/content/target/4617/index.en.md

   "subject": "Nelson Mandela"
 }

-# Left Foot Forward: Three things we disagreed with Mandela on

 <p>A short article on the left-wing political blog Left Foot Forward by James Bloodworth.
 The post is critical of Mandela's record on privitisation, honouring of Indonesian President Suharto and current record of the ANC.</p>